Sahar-TJ/Mall-Management/README.md

 Data includes Name, Shop Number and Timings.

 The Program itself is categorised into 2, Admin and Customer.
 > Admin gives access to the administration who have to log in by using a username and password.

 > Choosing the 'Customer' option will again ask for a username and password which is different from the Admin one.
 >Here the Customer gets to view information about all the shops.
 He/She can search a specific shop as well.

+*Note: This project was done back in December 2018.*